 4. Removal From Office

-- A Board member may be removed from the Board before the expiration of the Board member’s term of office by passage of a motion by a three-quarters vote of those present at a Special General Meeting of Congregation Members, a Special General Meeting of Congregation Members is hereinafter referred to as “SGM”, called for that purpose.
+- A Board member may be removed from the Board before the expiration of the Board member’s term of office by passage of a motion by a three-quarters vote of those present at a Special General Meeting of Congregation Members is hereinafter referred to as “SGM”.